 Schedule C is the most highly audited IRS form, which puts you back in the IRS audit trap for a whole new tax year.

-How can you escape the sole proprietorship, liability and audit trap without having to file a SHORT YEAR TAX RETURN?
+How can you escape the sole proprietorship, liability, and audit trap without having to file a SHORT YEAR TAX RETURN?

 On top of all these practical reasons, it’s important to know that operating as a sole proprietorship is NOT the fast track to success – in fact, it’s the shortest path to join the 95% of businesses that fail in the first 5 years.

-To be fair, you probably chose a sole proprietorship for one of three logical reasons: (1) you were looking for the easiest and cheapest way to get started, (2) you wanted to test the waters to see if your idea would make money, or (3) your tax advisor told you to keep it simple and go the sole proprietorship route until you earn more than $40K to $50K in profits.
+You probably chose a sole proprietorship for one of three logical reasons: (1) you were looking for the easiest and cheapest way to get started, (2) you wanted to test the waters to see if your idea would make money, or (3) your tax advisor told you to keep it simple and go the sole proprietorship route until you earn more than $40K to $50K in profits.

 Unfortunately, even though I don’t believe this is what you’re really thinking, here’s the implied message the rest of the business world ASSUMES you have in mind when they see you operating as a sole proprietorship: